VonHeikemen/devlog/content/tools/how-to-survive-without-multiple-cursors-in-vim.md

 Now here we use the `substitute` function to replace the newline character with `\n`, this way our search term will always be one line.

 How do we use this?
 Same way we did with the previous keybinding `<leader>j` in the section "Replace word under the cursor".
-The difference is we first need to enter visual mode and select something.
-Everything else works the same, if we want to replace we use the `.` key, then move to the next match with `n`.
+But here we must first enter visual mode and select something.
+Everything else works the same, if we want to replace we use the `.` key, then we move to the next match with `n`.

-## Add to the beginning of a list
+## Add text to the beginning of a list

 Let's say we have a list of words and we want to convert them to an ordered list in markdown.